William Andrew Sutherland: Life

-Sutherland became a mason in 1870, and later joined the Scottish Rite, the Royal Arch Masonry, the Order of the Eastern Star, and the Knights Templar.
+Sutherland became a freemason in 1870 in Union Lodge 45 in Lima, NY.
+Later he joined the Scottish Rite, Royal Arch Masonry, the Order of the Eastern Star, and the Knights Templar.
 In 1897, he was elected Grand Master of the Grand Lodge of New York.
-He was also an honorary Grand Master of the Grand Lodge of Canada.

 He married Inez L. Jackson in 1878.
 They had one son, Carroll Arthur.
 After Inez died in 1905, Sutherland married Clara E. Bowen.
-His brother was Judge Arthur E. Sutherland, a New York Supreme Court Justice.